Louise Harnby | Crime Fiction and Thriller Editor

 Sectors you don’t know …

-If you are used to working for a particular type of client (businesses, students, self-publishing authors, publishers), or in a specific subject field (STM, social sciences, fiction, company reports, theses), don’t assume that your clients’ processes, needs or expectations will be the same.
-The term 'proofreading' means different things to different people.
+If you're used to working for a particular type of client (businesses, students, self-publishing authors, publishers), or in a specific subject field (STM, social sciences, fiction, company reports, theses), don’t assume that your clients’ processes, needs or expectations will be the same.

 The chance to diversify is exciting, but proofreaders need to take care that they understand what the client expects.
 We owe it to our clients and we owe it to ourselves.
 Failure to do so can lead to a lot of head-scratching at best, and a dissatisfied client at worst.